COVID-19: Three Messaging DON’Ts

 In one of my previous posts, I shared some thoughts about what we can and can’t control during this unusual time of COVID-19.
 One of the ideas was to over-communicate.
 But of course we all want to be sensitive right now on the how and why in our marketing too.

-In the coming days, I’ll be sharing recommendations on the right approach for content and messaging in these unprecedented times.
+In the coming days, I’ll be sharing recommendations on the right approach for content, messaging, events and more in these unprecedented times.
 But the most important things for you to focus on right now may be the things you need to make sure NOT to do.
 So here are three DON’Ts as you begin to think about your go-forward B2B marketing strategy.

 - Don’t be opportunistic — Gartner recently shared some great advice to beware of virtue signaling.
 “The global pandemic may or may not be a business opportunity for your company, but trying to make it a marketing opportunity for your brand is risky.”
 It’s important for you to focus on the long-term health of your brand.
 While COVID-19 feels like it’s all we’re talking about right now, and it will be here for a while, in the lifespan of your business, this is only a season.
 But people have long memories.
 So make sure you’re not doing anything in the short-run that will end up causing more damage than good.
 And no, you can’t get away with a message or request that seems off the mark just by starting your email with, “I know these are crazy times, but…”